 I read the excellent timeline summary from Austin and the tax summary from CCH Group.
 I’m not too surprised to see that the vast majority of the items have absolutely no direct benefit to me.
 I have health insurance from an employer, which is not a small business.
 I do not cover an adult child as a dependent.
 HIPAA has covered pre-existing conditions for nearly 15 years.
 I’m not on Medicare, nor its Part D.

 Of the few items in the health care reform that do affect me, unfortunately all are negative.
 If you happen to be in a married two-earner household working in a high cost-of-living area, you have been selected as a potential revenue source for the new law.
 The $250,000 married-filing-jointly tax threshold is not indexed to inflation.
-If you haven’t crossed it yet, eventually you will, just like the AMT thresholds.
+If you haven’t crossed it yet, eventually you will.

 |What||When||What to do?|